Launching the VASCO citizen science project: The Web Interface

-\section{The web interface}
+\section{The Web~Interface}

-The citizen science project is accessed through the VASCO web interface\footnote{http://ml-blink.org} \citep{Pelckmans2021}.
-The VASCO web interface differs from the usual {\it Zooniverse} web interface in that each ``mission'' takes longer to fulfil and has more steps.
-A bigger emphasis has also been put on the playability aspect of the interface to enhance the entertainment factor \citep{Pelckmans2021}.
+The citizen science project is accessed through the VASCO web interface \cite{Pelckmans2021}.
+The VASCO web interface differs from the usual {\it Zooniverse} web interface in that each ``mission'' takes longer to fulfill and has more steps.
+A~bigger emphasis has also been put on the playability aspect of the interface to enhance the entertainment factor~\cite{Pelckmans2021}.

 A brief guide upon arrival to the web page is immediately given through a splash screen (Figure \ref{Splashscreen}).
 Once the user has clicked on the splash screen, he or she can engage in examining the images (Figure \ref{Rotated}).